sharetribe/flex-docs/src/docs/concepts-integrations/integrations/index.md

 If you want to create an integration where the third party solution listens to, or takes action on, the Flex marketplace data, you will likely need to use the Integration API.
-Where Marketplace API is meant for everyday marketplace interactions, Integration API provides operators powerful access to all marketplace data and activity.
-Through Integration API, operators can enable third party tools to create and update listings, update users, and manage transactions, bookings and stock reservations.
+Where the Marketplace API is meant for everyday marketplace interactions, the Integration API provides operators powerful access to all marketplace data and activity.
+Through the Integration API, operators can enable third party tools to create and update listings, update users, and manage transactions, bookings and stock reservations.

-Due to its powerful nature, Integration API should only ever be used from a secure context, such as your client application server or a separate backend application.
+Due to its powerful nature, the Integration API should only ever be used from a secure context, such as your client application server or a separate backend application.
 Here, too, the FTW server is an excellent place to build your Integration API logic without revealing sensitive